academe/laravel-google-api-auth/README.md

 access the Google APIs on behalf of that user.

-Originally it was just for accessing Google Analytics for a remote site, but it can be used for any of the Google APIs.
+Originally it was just for accessing Google Analytics for a remote site, but it can be used for any of the Google APIs through scopes.

 It will support renewal keys, so will be able to access the API offline, i.e. when the user is not present.